A family home in the Witchcliffe Ecovillage, with a comfortable relaxed aesthetic that achieves an 8 star energy rating.

 The study, sheltered under this verandah, has a window seat beneath a circular window.
 This secluded, cosy spot will have an enviable view overlooking the gardens.
 The Owner was very specific about the inclusion of having such a space to retreat to, to read and relax, and great care and attention was taken to bring her vision to life.

-The overall approach was to create a comfortable home in the full sense of the word: through the spaces provided, the evocative use of materials, shapes and textures, the use of sustainable and low toxicity materials, and the principles of passive solar design.
+The overall approach was to create a comfortable family home in the full sense of the word: generous, thoughtful spaces; evocative use of materials, shapes and textures; sustainable and low toxicity materials, and integrated principles of passive solar design.